The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24

 \subsection{Datasets}

-Compared to our last analysis of LSC progress in 2021~\cite{tran2023comparing}, the LSC has since released a new and significantly expanded dataset for the 2022 and following campaigns.
-The dataset consists of 18 months of lifelog data (versus 85 days in the previous dataset~\cite{gurrin2019test}) from January 2019 to June 2020, making it \textit{one of the longest, richest and most comprehensive multimodal lifelog datasets available to the research community}.
+Building upon our previous analysis of LSC progress in 2021~\cite{tran2023comparing}, the LSC introduced a new and substantially larger dataset for the 2022 and subsequent campaigns.
+The dataset consists of 18 months of lifelog data (a substantial increase over the 85 days in the preceding dataset~\cite{gurrin2019test}) from January 2019 to June 2020, making it \textit{one of the longest, richest and most comprehensive multimodal lifelog datasets available to the research community}.
 It integrates images, biometrics, spatial and semantic data, enabling deep exploration of lifelog retrieval techniques.
 Key features of the dataset include: \begin{itemize} \item \textit{Core image dataset}: 725,000 first-person point-of-view lifelog images captured by a Narrative Clip device, fully redacted in 1024 $\times$ 768 resolution.
-Anonymisation has been applied by blurring faces and most readable text in a manual or semi-automated process.
+Anonymisation was applied through a combination of manual and semi-automated blurring of faces and legible text.
 Private content that is not appropriate for public release is also removed.
 The images are stored in a hierarchical directory structure, with each directory representing a day and each image file named by its timestamp. \item \textit{Metadata}: a CSV file containing the following information for every minute: timestamp, physical activities, biometrics.
 For example, heart rate, steps, and sleep status are provided.
 Moreover, GPS coordinates are provided to track the location of the lifelogger. \item \textit{Visual concepts}: Two types of visual concepts are included in the metadata file: objects and scenes.